slebedeva/omniCLIP/README.md

 ## Examples
 An example dataset can be downloaded [here](https://ohlerlab.mdc-berlin.de/files/omniCLIP/example_data.tar.gz).
 Extract it into the omniCLIP folder for the example below.

 Then you can run omniCLIP on the example data by:
 ```
 $ python omniCLIP.py --annot example_data/gencode.v19.annotation.chr1.gtf.db --genome-dir example_data/hg37/ --clip-files example_data/PUM2_rep1_chr1.bam --clip-files example_data/PUM2_rep2_chr1.bam --bg-files example_data/RZ_rep1_chr1.bam --bg-files example_data/RZ_rep2_chr1.bam --out-dir example_data --collapsed-CLIP --bck-var
 ```
-This command creats the files below:
+which creates the files below:

 File Name | Description
 ------------- | -------------
-pred.bed | This file contains the peaks that are signifikant after Bonferroni correction pred.txt | This file contains all peaks fg_reads.dat | This file contains the parsed reads from the CLIP libraries bg_reads.dat | This file contains the parsed reads from the background libraries
+pred.bed | This file contains the peaks that are significant after Bonferroni correction pred.txt | This file contains all peaks fg_reads.dat | This file contains the parsed reads from the CLIP libraries bg_reads.dat | This file contains the parsed reads from the background libraries